chef/chef-web-docs/chef_master/source/quick_start.rst

 For the quickest way to get started using Chef:

 #.
 Download the Chef development kit: https://downloads.chef.io/chefdk/.
 #.
-Set your path Ruby to this path:
+Set your Ruby path:

    .. code-block:: bash